Friday, March 28, 2025

 Sydney Palmer-Leger has become the latest Sun Valley skier to win the American Birkebeiner.

-Palmer-Leger, an alum of the Sun Valley Ski Education Foundation Gold Team, won the 50-kilometer skate ski race from Cable to Hayward, Wis., on Saturday, Feb.
+Palmer-Leger, an alum of the Sun Valley Ski Education Foundation XC Team, won the 50-kilometer skate ski race from Cable to Hayward, Wis., on Saturday, Feb.
 22. Gerard Agnellet of France, who won the 2022 American Birkebeiner, won the men’s 50K freestyle race.

 “It’s a BIG deal to win the Birkebeiner,” said Sun Valley Olympian Betsy Youngman, who herself won the race in 1989.